samuelbarrett1234/atml-group-11/kally/README.md

 ### 3. Experiments (Sam)

 Experiments are currently WIP.
+They are found in notebooks in `src/test` alongside Kally's experiments, and follow a very similar structure.
-The current model gets 73% accuracy on the validation set.
+The current vanilla transformer model gets 73% accuracy on the validation set, whereas the current universal transformer achieves 89.4% validation set accuracy.

 ### 4. Dependencies